Acute prostatitis

 |

 Prostatitis is inflammation of the prostate gland.
 Acute prostatitis is inflammation of the prostate gland that results in sudden onset of symptoms.
-Acute prostatitis is caused by an infection, usually by bacteria that get into the prostate by traveling up the urethra.
-Some of these bacteria are the normal germs that live on and inside your body.
-Other infections are transmitted through sexual contact.
+Acute prostatitis is caused by an infection, usually by bacteria that get into the prostate by traveling up the urethra or as a complication of a urinary tract infection or prostate biopsy.
+Some of these bacteria are the normal germs that live on and inside your body; other infections are transmitted through sexual contact.

 Symptoms of acute prostatitis